 5. Rome wasn’t built in a day.
 Your business won’t be either

 Investors are wary of funding over-eager businesses that seem destined to bite off more than they can chew.
-Before asking for millions of dollars to fund 50 divisions and hundreds of product lines, prove how well you can create, manage and fulfill demand for a single product.
+Before asking for millions of dollars to fund 50 divisions and hundreds of product lines, prove how well you can create, manage and fulfill the demand for a single product.
 Demonstrate that your business can crawl before you say it can walk.
-Perfect your marketing tactics, sales strategies and operational procedures.
+Perfect your marketing tactics, sales strategies, and operational procedures.
 Investors appreciate companies with sustainable step-and-repeat business models that are poised for exponential growth.